brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/MaliciousProcessDetection/README.md

 3. **Review Outputs:** Check generated `.LOG` files and, where applicable, `.CSV` reports for results.

 ### Example Scenarios:

-- **Remove-EmptyFiles-or-DateRange.ps1**
-   - Run the script and specify the target directory and file criteria (empty or within a specific date range).
-   - The script removes matching files and logs all actions for review.

 - **🛡️ Remove-Softwares-NonCompliance-Tool.ps1**
    - Open **Softwares-NonCompliance-List.txt** and list the names of applications to uninstall (one per line).